digitalcredentials/transaction-service/README.md

     data: [
        {
           vc: "an unsigned populated Verifiable Credential",
-          retrievalId: "an ID to later use to select the generated VPR/deeplink for this credential" },
+          retrievalId: "an ID to later use to select the generated VPR/deeplink for this credential",
+          deleteWhenCollected: true/false,
+          timeToLive: 100000
+       },
        {
           vc: "another unsigned populated Verifiable Credential",
-          retrievalId: "another ID to later use to select the generated VPR/deeplink for this credential" },
+          retrievalId: "another ID to later use to select the generated VPR/deeplink for this credential",
+          deleteWhenCollected: true/false,
+          timeToLive: 100000
+       },
         ... however many other credentials to setup an exchange for ]